dastal/Data_Science_for_Software_Engineering/Week 3/worksheet reading 3.md

 ### What is the **main research question/goal**? _(there may be more than one, but usually there is an overarching research question/goal.)_

+They wan to revisit the relationship between the code ownership and software quality.

 ### Why is this paper **important**?

+They were able to show that code reviewing activity provides an important perspective that contributes to the code ownership concept.
+Future approximations of code ownership should take code reviewing activity into account in order to more accurately model the contributions that developers make to evolve modern software systems.

 ### What is the **methodology** used to answer the research question(s) or reach the goal?